laro/Cilia/README.md

   }
   ```
 - Not ~~`struct`~~, as it is just too similar to `class` with no real benefit.
-   - Keep as a reserved keyword for future use.
+   - Keep as a reserved keywords for future use.

 ## Arrays & ArrayViews